 Back to top

-FAST now have a Twitter account covering day-to-day News, Research, Jobs, Events and Debate in Assistive Technology.
+FAST now have a Twitter account covering day-to-day News, Research, Jobs, Events and Debate in Assistive Technology with nearly 500 followers.

 FAST values your opinions about our monthly bulletins.
 Too long?
 Too short?
 Not relevant to your interests?
 Perfect for your needs?
 Please email any comments to firstname.lastname@example.org.
-It will be gratefully received!
+It will be received with utter delight!